Riham2025/DB/SQLServerBackupTypes/ExploringSQLServerBackupTypes/SQLBackup.md

 Frequency: Typically done daily or weekly in production environments.

 Restore Needs: You only need the most recent full backup and any subsequent log or differential backups.

+2. 📄 Differential Backup
+What It Does: Backs up only the changes made since the last full backup.

+Use Case: Saves time and space by not duplicating unchanged data.
+Common between full backups (e.g., every few hours).

+Restore Needs: Requires the last full backup + the latest differential backup.

+Example: If a full backup was taken on Sunday, and a differential on Tuesday, it includes changes from Sunday to Tuesday.